Read or download an easy read version of this page (PDF)

 Would you like to get out more and do the things you love?

-A Gig Buddy can help you go to gigs and events that you may find difficult attending.
+A Gig Buddy helps you to attend gigs and events that you find hard going to.

 A ‘gig’ can be a concert or a festival.
 But it can also be a rugby match, a trip to a museum or theme park, or a visit to the beach.